mischah/michael-kuehnel.de/_posts/2015-09-08-using-vm-to-switch-node-versions.md

 # Using nvm

-To download, compile, and install the latest v0.12.x release of node, do this:
+To download, compile, and install the (currently) latest v4.0.x release of node, do this:

 ```bash
 nvm install 4.0